 - Peace is Every Step, by Thich Nhat Hanh.
 He’s published over one hundred books, and has become an international staple within the mindfulness community.
 Thich Nhat Hanh has a reputation for being simple and kind, and his writing is direct and accessible.
 He does a lovely job at capturing the spirit of mindfulness practice in a relatively short span of pages.

 - Learning to Let Be: A Beginner’s Guide to Mindfulness Meditation, by Nick Doolittle.
-I published this in 2010 as a “quick-start” guide to mindfulness practice for secular practitioners.
+I published this in 2010 as a “quick-start” guide to mindfulness practice.
 It covers some basic theory, practical instruction, and addresses some common questions and challenges early on in the practice.
+Guaranteed enlightenment by the final chapter.

 Introductory meditation.
 Awareness of the breath is continued the “gold standard” of mindfulness practice.
 Although often taught to newcomers, it is used effectively by veteran and beginner practitioners alike.
 This guided meditation in particular is geared towards those who have little or no experience with mindfulness.